bumblebee on flowering plant

 Diagram showing different types of BWSR programs that are part of the Living Landscape Initiative

 A variety of habitat programs play a key role in creating important connections across landscapes that are essential for wildlife species.
-BWSR programs represented in the graphic above complement conservation landscapes managed by other state agencies, federal agencies and conservation partners such as the Nature Conservancy, Pheasants Forever and Ducks Unlimited.
+BWSR programs represented in the graphic above complement conservation landscapes managed by other state, federal, Tribal and local partners

 Related BWSR Programs